aaron-xheres/grantools-extension/README.md

     - This sends player to the last selected replicard expeidition map instead of repeating the stage (only for Replicard Sandbox)
 ```

+---

+## FAQ

+1. Auto Refresh sometimes does not refresh while in raid
+   > This is a known issue.
+For now, the work-around is to manually refresh the raid once and it should work again
+   > If the issue persist after manually reloading the raid (serveral times), try reseting the settings or restart the extension